 1 teaspoon pepper

 - Proof dough according to directions on package.

 - Combine and cook the beef and sausage in a large stockpot over medium heat.

-- Add cabbage, onion, salt, pepper and water to meat for the filling.
+- Add cabbage, onion, water, salt and pepper to meat for the filling.
 Cover and let simmer for 30 minutes.